edbennett/snakemake-novice-lattice/episodes/optimisation.md

-The time will vary depending on the system configuration but somewhere around 150&ndash;200 seconds is expected, and this should reduce to around 75&ndash;100 secs with `--jobs 2` but depending on your computer, higher `--jobs` might produce diminishing returns.
+The time will vary depending on the system configuration but somewhere around 150&ndash;200 seconds is expected, and this should reduce to around 75&ndash;100 secs with `--cores 2` but depending on your computer, higher `--cores` might produce diminishing returns.

 Things that may limit the effectiveness of parallel execution include: